jax-ml/jax/docs/notebooks/autodiff_remat.md

 * **Recursive checkpointing** - Advanced memory optimization techniques
 * **Practical notes** - Integration with `jax.jit` and `jax.lax.scan`

-The following sections demonstrate these concepts interactively with visualizations.
+The preceding sections of this notebook demonstrate some of these concepts interactively.